 OUR STORY

 Established in 1966 as a community response to threats to downtown Ithaca landmarks, Historic Ithaca is the non-profit voice for preservation in Tompkins County and the Finger Lakes Region.
-We engage in Advocacy and provide Preservation Services to individuals, businesses, and municipalities throughout the Finger Lakes Region.
-We maintain a Library of the Built Environment, sponsor tours and lectures, and conduct hands-on workshops.
-Since 1991 we have operated Significant Elements, our non-profit architectural salvage store, through which we provide job training to youth and young adults with barriers to employment in our Work Preserve program.
+We engage in preservation advocacy and provide various preservation-related services to individuals, businesses, and municipalities throughout Tompkins County and beyond.
+We maintain a Library of the Built Environment, sponsor tours and lectures, and conduct hands-on workshops for all ages on a range of topics.

 Our headquarters are located at 210 and 212 Center Street in Ithaca’s historic Southside neighborhood.
-Significant Elements and Work Preserve are housed in a 130-year old manufacturing building at 212, and our offices and library are next door at 210 inside a former neighborhood grocery.
-The Plain Street Mural completed in 2011 depicts the fascinating history of this rare surviving example of a timber-frame industrial building.
+Our complex consists of a 130-year old manufacturing building at 212, and our offices and library are next door at 210 inside a former neighborhood grocery.
+We're proud to find our home in a rare surviving example of one of Ithaca's timber-frame industrial buildings.

 Mission:

-Our 3-story warehouse was built in 1888 as a factory for the Electric Seamless Hosiery Company.
+The current 3-story warehouse that stands as Historic Ithaca's home today was built in 1888 as a factory for the Electric Seamless Hosiery Company.
 Over its 130+ years, the building has been home to carriage manufacturing, blacksmithing, a corset company, warehousing, a shipping company, and even served as Thomas-Morse Aircraft Corporation's engine design facility during WWI.

 1888: constructed for Electric Seamless Hosiery Company